Altairch95/Exocystosis_Image_Analysis/README.md

 ### Download

-1) Clone the git repo in your local computer and get into the folder, or:
+1) Download the git repo in your local computer and get into the folder, or run:

 ```bash
   $ git clone https://github.com/Altairch95/Exocystosis_Image_Analysis